Family BASIC: Legacy

 Cho Ren Sha 68K designer Koichi "Famibe No Yosshin" Yoshida used Family BASIC to create two shoot 'em up games titled Zacner and Zacner II.
 Satoshi Tajiri, creator of Pokémon, initially used Family BASIC as a gateway to build his understanding of the internal operation of the Famicom.
 This inspired him to create his own handmade Famicom game development hardware, and make Game Freak's debut game Quinty, later released as Mendel Palace (1990).

+Masahiro Sakurai, creator of the Kirby and Super Smash Bros. series, was inspired at a young age by Family BASIC, and described it as the biggest driving factor in his getting into the video game industry.
+He devoted an episode of his YouTube program Masahiro Sakurai on Creating Games to the product, giving an overview of it and sharing some of his personal experiences with it.